This post may contain affiliate links. Please read our disclosure policy.

 • Unsalted butter

-• Baking soda – This unusual ingredients reacts with the sugar, creating little air bubbles which help the candy break into pieces.
+• Baking soda – This unusual ingredient reacts with the sugar, creating little air bubbles that help the candy break into pieces.

 • Roasted peanuts – This will be the only salty party of your brittle, so choose wisely (not the dry roasted kind).